bst27/plaudern/README.md

 `ng serve --host 0.0.0.0 --disableHostCheck --open` to launch a hot-reloading webserver which is accessible from other devices, too.
 If you only want to make it available locally use `ng serve --open`.
 The webserver will proxy API requests to `http://localhost:8080` so make sure you have the backend up and running on this endpoint.
+You can use `scripts/develop.sh` which handles this for you.